P

 Rory McIlroy won the 2025 Masters at 11-under 277, defeating Justin Rose in a sudden-death playoff.
 The victory completed McIlroy's career Grand Slam, making him the sixth men's golfer to win all four modern professional majors.

-For this site, the eligibility distinction matters.
-McIlroy is European, so his win belongs to Ryder Cup and global-golf context rather than International Team projection.
-His Masters triumph was historic, but it does not make him a Presidents Cup roster candidate.
+The eligibility distinction is critical: Rory McIlroy is European, so his historic Masters victory belongs in the Ryder Cup and global-golf context rather than International Team projections.

 PGA Championship: Scottie Scheffler